 The general council is supported by the office of the NOvA.
 The office carries out policies and prepares proposals which are of importance to the legal profession.
 The office consists of four departments: Communications, Finance and Organization, Policy and Regulations and Supervision.
 The office employs approximately 60 employees.

 The NOvA draws up regulations and rules for the legal profession: the Legal Profession Bye-law and the Legal Profession Regulations.
 The adoption thereof is done by the board of representatives (college van afgevaardigden).
 The 54 deputies of the board are all chosen by advocates in their own judicial district/region.

 Act on Advocates

-The Act on Advocates governs the profession of lawyers.
-Under this law, the lawyer is compulsory part of the NOvA.
+The Act on Advocates governs the profession of advocates.
+Under this law, the advocate is compulsory part of the NOvA.
 On the basis of this Act, the NOvA may lay down rules for the professional practice, such as the financial administration and compulsory professional insurance.
-The lawyer is required to undergo continuous training on a yearly basis and is monitored thereon by the central monitoring of the regulations for continuous training.
+The advocate is required to undergo continuous training on a yearly basis and is monitored thereon by the central monitoring of the regulations for continuous training.

-The bar registration (tableau) contains all lawyers who may exercise their profession within the eleven judicial districts (regions) in the Netherlands.
+The bar registration (tableau) contains all advocates who may exercise their profession within the eleven judicial districts (regions) in the Netherlands.
 This national list is being maintained by the bar registration.
-The list includes the office name, business address, phone numbers, data of the lawyer such as name, date of birth and e-mail address, and other practical information.
-Lawyers are registered after having been sworn in or after admission if they meet all requirements.
+The list includes the office name, business address, phone numbers, data of the advocate such as name, date of birth and e-mail address, and other practical information.
+Advocates are registered after having been sworn in or after admission if they meet all requirements.
 Disbarment can take place at own request, by a decision of the disciplinary board or after the expiration of a conditional registration.

-This functionality of the European e-Justice Portal allows you to easily find a lawyer throughout the EU.
+This functionality of the European e-Justice Portal allows you to easily find an advocate throughout the EU.
 This service is provided by the European Commission in collaboration with the currently participating national bar registers.

 Confidential information holders’ number